“Build Back Better”

 - Earned Income Tax Credit (EITC)- Benefits for working adults without children in your state from permanently extending the EITC expansion, broken down by race and ethnicity (Table 1)

 - Medicaid Coverage Gap and Health Premium Tax Credits-

-- Table 1 of CBPP’s report shows the number of people who would gain coverage in your state and the percent decline in non-elderly uninsured if these health insurance provisions in the Build Back Better plan were enacted
+- Table 1 of CBPP’s report shows the number of people who would gain coverage in your state by Race/Ethnicity

 - State factsheets about the Medicaid coverage gap in non-expansion states to make the urgent case for closing the gap by recovery legislation.

 - Housing Vouchers- Breakdown of households and people that would be helped by the voucher expansion under Build Back Better (Table 1).

 - Child Nutrition- Breakdown of children eligible for Pandemic EBT benefits in your state (Table 5), which would be extended under Build Back Better to help families afford groceries in the summer

 - Federal Scoop Newsletter – Keep up to date with the latest developments in Congress by checking out the “Latest Updates” section on our website